 Personnel Policies.
-The Combined Carrier has been conducting a "side-by-side" comparison of personnel policies at both carriers, and has already changed some policies to create a single policy (by topic) across the Combined Carrier.
+The Combined Carrier has been conducting a "side-by-side" comparison of personnel policies at both carriers, and has changed some policies to create a single policy (by topic) across the Combined Carrier.
+Currently, changes to personnel policies are available to employees on each Carrier's intranet.
 The Combined Carrier expects to have a single employee handbook in late 2025 or early 2026.